naikus/stage-starter/README.md

-# stage-starter
+# stage-starter-vue
-A commonjs starter app that uses stage view management
+A starter mobile/web template that uses stagejs